-The three standard solar spectra for space and terrestrial solar applications: AM0, AM1.5D, and AM1.5G.
+There are three standard solar spectra for space and terrestrial solar applications: AMO, AM1.5D, and AM1.5G.
 "AM," short for "air mass," is the hypothetical column of air between the sun and the incident surface.
-AM0 (defined in 1974), is used for solar cells under extraterrestrial radiation (zero air mass).
-An air mass of one ("AM1") is the conditions when the sun is directly overhead.
-At the time the standard terrestrial spectrum was established by the American Society for Testing and Materials (ASTM) in 1982, AM1.5 was considered to represent a "typical" solar module tilted at a fixed angle of 37° (mid-latitude USA) and pointed due south.
+AMO (defined in 1974), is used for solar cells under extraterrestrial radiation (zero air mass).
+An air mass of one ("AM1") is the condition when the sun is directly overhead.
+The standard terrestrial spectrum was established by the American Society for Testing and Materials (ASTM) in 1982, at a time when AM1.5 was considered representative of a "typical" solar module: one tilted at a fixed angle of 37° (mid-latitude USA) and pointed due south.